-- Minors in Brewing Management or Brewing Science complement related areas of study such as business, marketing, chemistry, biochemistry or
+- Minors in Brewery Operations complement related areas of study such as business, marketing, chemistry, biochemistry, engineering, or biology.

-- Certificates in Brewing Management and Brewing Science can augment or help you gain entry into a beer-industry career.
+- Certificates in Brewery Operations can augment or help you gain entry into a beer-industry career.

 Benefits of Earning Your Degree at MSU Denver